Raku/nqp/docs/ops.markdown

 ## sha1
 * `sha1(str $str)`

 Given a UTF-8 string, return the SHA-1 digest for that string.
+This op is built for the specific purpose of hashing source code for dependency management purposes, and isn't intended to be used more widely.

 ## sleep
 * `sleep(num $seconds)`